 The young girl who discovered the spring is nowadays better known by the name Saint Bernadette.

 The young girl had a series of visions at the entrance to the grotto.
 In the visions she saw Mary, the Mother of Jesus.
 On one occasion, Mary told her to dig in a certain place inside the cave.
 After digging with her hands, the spring of water began to flow.

 At that time, the grotto was a very dirty and muddy place nicknamed 'the pig-sty' because pigs used to shelter there.

 It is believed that the water of the grotto is very special and that it has miraculous healing powers.

-It is said that many sick people have been cured by touching or drinking the water.
-Every day, sick people visit this place in the hope that the holy water will cure them.
+It is said that many poorly people have been cured by touching or drinking the water.
+Every day, people visit this place in the hope that the holy water will cure them.
 They collect it in bottles to take home.